arthur-debiasi/trybe-back-end-blogs-api/README.md

 ## 📌 Skills

--Develop a RESTful API from a CRUD (Create, Read, Update and Delete);
+- Develop a RESTful API from a CRUD (Create, Read, Update and Delete);
--vUse Sequelize ORM to read and write to a MySQL/PostgreSQL database.
+- Use Sequelize ORM to read and write to a MySQL/PostgreSQL database.

 ## Getting Started